ProofofTrainingWT/WT-PoT/README.md

 We welcome contributions to this project!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE.md file for details.

----